rahuldkjain/Crop_Prediction/README.md

   - Crop price prediction with 93-95% accuracy
   - Model trained on authenticated datasets provided by [data.gov.in](https://data.gov.in)
   - Detailed analysis of crop prices using tables and charts
-  - Prediction done by using Polynomial Multivariable Regression techniques.
+  - Prediction done by using Decision Tree Regression techniques.
   - Annual Rainfall, WPI(Wholesale Price Index) datasets are used for training the model
   - User friendly UI made by using materializecss